 The University has undertaken an on-going refurbishment programme of all toilet facilities across its campuses.
 Refurbishment works are currently underway at Frenchay Campus, having already been completed at Glenside. £240,000 has been allocated to the current phase of works, which began in February 2020 and are expected to be completed in August 2020.

-UWE Bristol's new state-of-the-art engineering facility at Frenchay is nearing completion and will soon be ready for its internal fit-out by the Faculty.
+UWE Bristol's new state-of-the-art engineering facility at Frenchay is nearing completion and will soon be ready for its internal fit-out by the college.
 The opening of the new facility has, however, been delayed as a consequence of the COVID-19 pandemic.
 Originally due open in September 2020, levels three and four are now scheduled for opening in October 2020 with full occupation by February 2021.
 The building represents a major capital investment by the University in the provision of engineering facilities on campus.

 Creation of new PC lab 4Q050